crypsisgroup/ebs-direct-sec-tools/README.md

 Fun tools around the EBS Direct API.
 If you find this interesting, give it a star, repost the blog, etc so I know whether I should do more!
 I've yet to ask that of other stuff I've open sourced or blogged about.

-**All utilities have a release of latest for AMD64 Linux, Mac and Windows**
+**All utilities have a build of latest for AMD64 Linux, Mac and Windows under Github Actions.**

 ### Authentication